nuj123/AutoHotKey/README.md

 # AutoHotKey
-The two files are to help debug.
+The two files are to help debug:

 * Detect basic assigned-variables
 * Detect basic assigned-arrays